turingschool-examples/task_manager_rails/README.md

 When we use the `new` method, Rails is going to attempt to create an object with attributes that match up to column names that exist in a `tasks` table in our database; and, when we attempt to `save` that object, Rails will try to `INSERT` a new record in our database with those attributes.
 Can you see where we might run into problems?
 We haven't set up our database yet, much less any tables in that database!

-### Creating Our Database
+### Setting Up Our Database

-To create our database and connect it to our rails application, go back to your terminal and shut down your server if it is still running, with ctrl+c.
-Then run the following command:
+Remember earlier that we created our database with this command:

 ```
 $ rails db:create
 ```

-You should see the following output:
+And got this output:

 ```
 Created database 'task_manager_development'
 Created database 'task_manager_test'
 ```

+We have created two databases, a "development" and a "test" database.
+In this tutorial, we won't be writing any tests so we won't touch our test database.
+We are working in the "development" environment.

 Great, now our database is created!
 But, we don't have any tables yet.